sgenius/hammerspace-cards/README.md

 At any point in time, a player can only have four cards in his/her hand, and at most one of these cards can be face down ("hidden").

 - At the beginning of his/her turn, a player can choose to flip up his/her hidden card.
 This is necessary to use it.
+- Also at the beginning of his/her turn, the player can shuffle his/her cards around, eg. move the leftmost to the center or the right end of the line.
+  + The only other moment when it's permissible to either flip or shuffle one's cards is when getting new cards.

 In each turn, the player chooses one of his/her face-up cards and plays its effects.
 In many cases this will be an attack card, so combat begins.

 ### Combat

-The player decides who to attack, depending on what the *"Hits: "* text on the card says:
+1. **The player decides who to attack**, depending on what the *"Hits: "* text on the card says:

 - *One player*: Any one player.
 - *An adjacent player*: someone sitting at the immediate left or right of the player.